Infinite-component $BF$ field theory: Connection of fracton order, Toeplitz braiding, and non-Hermitian amplification: i theory with Hatano-Nelson-type matrix

-In Fig.~\ref{hnbraiding}, we demonstrate the Toeplitz braiding encoded in i$BF$ theories with $K$ matrices sharing the same mathematical form of more general Hatano-Nelson Hamiltonians (Eq.~(\ref{kmatrixhatano})), verifying the results obtained from analytic deduction.
-Panels (a1)--(e1) demonstrate the braiding statistics encoded in HN-type i$BF$ theories with the $K_{\mathrm{HN}}'$ matrix specified by $n=5$, $b=1$, $c=5$. (a1) and (b1) are the plots of the singular modes of the corresponding $K_{\mathrm{HN}}'$ matrix, and ZSMs are highlighted in red. (c1) is the matrix plot of the braiding phase $\Theta_{I,J}=2\pi ({K_{\mathrm{HN}}'}^{-1})_{IJ}$ introduced in Eq.~(\ref{thetaij}).
-The presence of nontrivial braiding phases in the upper-right region of ${K_{\mathrm{HN}}'}^{-1}$ indicates that there exist particle excitations located at $w_1$ boundary and loop excitations located at $w_2$ boundary that can feel each other via braiding process.
-In contrast, the absence of a nontrivial braiding phase in the lower-left region of ${K_{\mathrm{HN}}'}^{-1}$ shows that the nontrivial braiding phase vanishes when their $w$-locations are exchanged. (d1) shows the asymptotic behavior of the braiding phase $\Theta_{1,N}$ as the \# of layers $N$ goes to infinity.
-The braiding phase $\Theta_{1,N}$ oscillates between $(-\pi,\pi]$, while (e1) shows that the braiding phase $\Theta_{N,1}$ drastically decays to zero as $N$ increases.
-The nontrivial braiding phase $\Theta_{1,N}$ fails to asymptotically converge to a limit as the system size $N$ increases, reflecting the non-liquid nature of the i$BF$ theory.
+In Fig.~\ref{hnbraiding}, we demonstrate the Toeplitz braiding encoded in i$BF$ theories with $K$ matrices sharing the same mathematical form of more general Hatano-Nelson Hamiltonians [Eq.~(\ref{kmatrixhatano})], verifying the results obtained from analytic deduction.

+Figures \ref{hnbraiding}(a1)--\ref{hnbraiding}(e1) demonstrate the braiding statistics encoded in HN-type i$BF$ theories with the $K_{\mathrm{HN}}'$ matrix specified by $n=5$, $b=1$, $c=5$.
+Figures \ref{hnbraiding}(a1) and \ref{hnbraiding}(b1) are the plots of the singular modes of the corresponding $K_{\mathrm{HN}}'$ matrix, and ZSMs are highlighted in red.
+Figure \ref{hnbraiding}(c1) is the matrix plot of the braiding phase $\Theta_{I,J}=2\pi ({K_{\mathrm{HN}}'}^{-1})_{I,J}$ introduced in Eq.~(\ref{thetaij}).
+The presence of nontrivial braiding phases in the upper-right region of ${K_{\mathrm{HN}}'}^{-1}$ indicates that there exist particle excitations located at $w_1$ boundary and loop excitations located at $w_2$ boundary, which can feel each other via braiding process.
+In contrast, the absence of the lower-left components of ${K_{\mathrm{HN}}'}^{-1}$ shows that the braiding phase vanishes when particle's and loop's $w$ coordinates are exchanged.
+As the number of layers $N$ goes to infinity, the braiding phase $\Theta_{1,N}$ in Fig.~\ref{hnbraiding}(d1) oscillates between $(-\pi,\pi]$, while $\Theta_{N,1}$ in Fig.~\ref{hnbraiding}(e1) rapidly decays to zero.